Fiche métier - pmo

 • The PMO closely monitors the progress of projects, in collaboration with project managers, to ensure that specifications, deadlines and quality standards are met.

-• He is responsible for managing the budget.
+• He/she is responsible for managing the budget.
 He/she ensures that financial resources are used correctly and proposes adjustments where necessary to maintain a balanced budget.

 • The PMO prepares detailed reports and makes regular presentations to management.
 As part of this, he provides an overview of the progress, performance and necessary adjustments of projects.